vtexdocs/dev-portal-content/docs/guides/VTEX inStore/enable-fulfillment-on-instore.md

 5. Click on `Save`.

->ℹ️ If you do not have an ERP system and you want to test the invoicing process, you can install the **Invoicer Mock** app in the franchise account to simulate an ERP invoicer.\n\nRun the `vtex install vtex.invoicer-mock` command via CLI to install **Invoicer Mock** and follow the other instructions listed in this section.\n\nKeep in mind that in this case you must set `https://{accountName}.myvtex.com/_v/mock/invoice` as the **URL to notify**.
+> ℹ️️ If you do not have an ERP system and you want to test the invoicing process, you can install the **Invoicer Mock** app in the franchise account to simulate an ERP invoicer.\n\nRun the `vtex install vtex.invoicer-mock` command via CLI to install **Invoicer Mock** and follow the other instructions listed in this section.\n\nKeep in mind that in this case you must set `https://{accountName}.myvtex.com/_v/mock/invoice` as the **URL to notify**.
 It is not necessary to provide a token.

 ### Step 4 - Set a **Message Center** template for pick up orders [optional]

->ℹ️ This is a mandatory step only if you want to allow pick up orders.
+> ℹ️️ This is a mandatory step only if you want to allow pick up orders.

 In the main account (marketplace), make sure you configure the **Message Center** email template to notify clients when their orders are ready to be picked up at the selected store.
 Follow the instructions below to do so.